Cruikshanks/mac-setup/openvpn.md

 ## Install

-Go to <https://openvpn-ops.aws.defra.cloud>, enter username and password and make sure to choose `login` rather than `connect`.
-I should then come to a screen with a link to download the Mac version of the client (opt for the beta), plus my profile.
+First download the Mac Beta client from <https://openvpn.net/vpn-server-resources/connecting-to-access-server-with-macos/#future-replacement-for-openvpn-connect-client>.
+After switching to it, it appears to give a more consistent connection than the current standard version.

-Download both, and run the client install first just hitting next (there is nothing to configure).
+Then go to <https://openvpn-ops.aws.defra.cloud>, enter username and password and make sure to choose `login` rather than `connect`.
+I should then come to a screen with a link to download my profile.

-Once installed select `Import -> From local file` and then browse to the profile you downloaded.
+Install the beta client and when complete open it up.
+The initial splash screen should give you the option to import a profile.
+Select it and choose the downloaded profile.
 It will be called `client.ovpn`.

-That's it.
-It should now be ready to use.
-Connect entering the same username and password again.
+Be sure to save the password, and from then on you'll just need the Google authenticator code to login.